sudharshanpal/sudharshanpal/README.md

 # Hi there 👋, I'm Sudharshan

-I am currently pursuing a **Computer Science Specialist** degree along with a minor in **Statistics** at the University of Toronto.
+I am currently pursuing a **Computer Science Specialist** degree along with a minor in **Statistics** at the **University of Toronto**.
 With a strong foundation in software development, data analysis, and problem-solving, I am passionate about clear communication and collaborative teamwork to navigate impactful solutions.

 ## 🛠️ Technical Toolkit
 **Languages:**